flownative/LogIngestor/README.md

 The tool also has a built-in help, at the time of writing it said:

     NAME:
-       logingestor - Follow a log file and send lines to Azure Monitor Logs
+       logingestor - Tail a log file and send lines to Azure Monitor Logs

     USAGE:
        logingestor [global options] command [command options] [arguments...]

     VERSION:
-       9377315-dirty
+       v0.0.1-0-g05b1105-dirty

     DESCRIPTION:
-       A tool to follow a log file and send lines to Azure Monitor Logs
+       A tool to tail a log file and send lines to Azure Monitor Logs

     COMMANDS:
        help, h  Shows a list of commands or help for one command